Car Buying Strategies

 This year, the Elantra has a new continuously variable automatic transmission underneath the hood of most models.
 The Eco and Sport trim retain the seven-speed dual-clutch automatic transmission.
 All models now come equipped with what is called Hyundai SmartSense, making this already safe vehicle even more so.
 Another exciting standard addition for all trim levels in 2020 is dual-zone automatic climate control.

-Top 10 Reasons to Buy a 2020 Hyundai Elantra – The Pros
+Ten Reasons You May Like the 2020 Hyundai Elantra – The Pros

 1. Class-Exclusive Smart Trunk